MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-processwire-custom-functionality.md

 ## Encapsulate custom functionality in a portable Twig extension

 The examples above are very general, so you'll want to have them available in every project you start.
-The logical next step is to put your utility function into a separate library that you can simply pull into your projects with git or Composer.
+The logical next step is to put your utility functions into a separate library that you can simply pull into your projects with git or Composer.
 It's really easy to wrap functions like those demonstrated above in a custom Twig extension.
 I like to group related functionality into wrapper classes with static public methods, because classes are easier to autoload than functions.
-For example, the string utility function above can be grouped in a `StringUtilities` class:
+For example, the string utility functions above can be grouped in a `StringUtilities` class:

 ```php
 // src/php/StringUtilities.php